Obese people on weight-loss jabs ‘should be prepared to stay on them for life’

 “So it’s important to reframe this as a disease that we are treating and that these are disease-modifying drugs, not weight loss drugs.”

-John Wilding, professor of medicine at the University of Liverpool, said: “We do have to think about these medicines as long-term medications despite the fact that, for Nice at the moment, it’s only two years of treatment.
+John Wilding, a professor of medicine who leads clinical research into obesity, diabetes and endocrinology at the University of Liverpool, said: “We do have to think about these medicines as long-term medications despite the fact that, for Nice at the moment, it’s only two years of treatment.

 “We do know that obesity is a chronic disease and we would never think of just giving somebody a diabetes drug or blood pressure drug for two years and then stopping it because, of course, at that point the disease will recur.